sensu/sensu-docs/content/sensu-go/5.17/guides/secrets-management.md

 _**NOTE**: Because you aren't using TLS, you will need to add `export VAULT_ADDR=http://127.0.0.1:8200` in your bash profile._

-1. Retrieve your PagerDuty service routing key.
+First, retrieve your PagerDuty service routing key.
 This is the secret you will set up in Vault.

-2. Open a new terminal and run `vault kv put secret/pagerduty key=SERVICE_ROUTING_KEY`.
+Once you have your PagerDuty service routing key, open a new terminal and run `vault kv put secret/pagerduty key=SERVICE_ROUTING_KEY`.
 Replace `SERVICE_ROUTING_KEY` with your PagerDuty service routing key.

 This writes your secret into Vault.
 In this example, the name of the secret is `pagerduty`.
 The `pagerduty` secret contains a key, and you specified that the `key` value is your PagerDuty service routing key.
+The `id` value for your secret will be `secret/pagerduty#key`.

 **Is the service routing key the same as the API Integration key mentioned in PagerDuty docs at https://support.pagerduty.com/docs/generating-api-keys#section-events-api-keys ?**